 - 1. Students will achieve proficiency in discrete math - 2.
 Students will achieve proficiency in Computer Science skills (fundamentals of programming, computer organization, architecture, algorithms, theory, designing and implementing software) - 3.
 Students will demonstrate the ability to communicate effectively both orally and in writing - 4.
 Students will demonstrate the ability to work effectively as part of a team - 5.
 Students will demonstrate the ability to work independently to analyze and solve problems - 6.
 Students will be engaged in the professional community

-- Haiyan Cheng, Associate Professor - Jim Levenick, Associate Professor of Computer Science, Department Chair - Genevieve Orr, Professor of Computer Science - K. Fritz Ruehr, Associate Professor of Computer Science
+- Haiyan Cheng, Associate Professor and Department Chair - Jim Levenick, Associate Professor of Computer Science, - K. Fritz Ruehr , Associate Professor of Computer Science